-Social Services Substance Abuse Subspecialty- Associate of Applied Science Degree For Direct Employment
+Social Services Substance Abuse Specialty- Associate of Applied Science Degree For Direct Employment

-Number Number Course Title Hours Prerequisites REA grade in each of the voc sections as measured by co ful completion of REA 112 ninimum score of at least 12th abulary and comprehension ollege assessment or successor higher.)
-Proficiency at the vill enhance student achievess.
+Course Number Course Title Credit Hours Prerequisites REA grade in each of the vocable tions as measured by colle completion of REA 112 or h nimum score of at least 12th ulary and comprehension sec- ge assessment or successful igher.)
+Proficiency at the REA ance student achievement in

+Core Courses - A grade of C or better is required for grac luation.
-SSE 115 Drugs in American Society 3

-SSE 116 Introduction to Alcohol Abuse 3
+SSE 115 SSE 116 Drugs in American Society Introduction to Alcohol Abuse 3

-SSE 127 Political and Legal Aspects
+SSE 127 Political and Legal Aspects of 3 3

-of Drug Use 3

-SSE 133 Introduction to Social Welfare 3
+OCE 400 Drug Use Introduction to Social Welfare 3

-SSE 134 Casework Methods I 3
+SSE 133 SSE 134 Casework Methods I 3

 SSE 135 Group Work 3

-SSE 199 Co-op Related Class in SSE 1 SSE 133

-SSE 199 Co-op Work in SSE 3 SSE 133

-SSE 216 Community Organization and
+SSE 216 Community Organization and 160

-Development 3 SSE 133
+002 210 Development 3 SSE 133

-SSE 218 Treatment of the Drug Abuser 3
+SSE 218 Treatment of the Substance

+Abuser 3 e occurrence 0.0000000000

 SSE 234 Casework Methods II 3 SSE 134

 SSE 237 Group Technique Applications 3 SSE 135

-WRT 101 WRT 102 Writing I Writing II 3 WRT 100 WRT 101 Whi 102 writing ii 3 WHI IUI HUM/ART Humanities and Fine Arts Elective (See Graduation section of this catalog for the associate of applied science degree listing.)
-3 SCI/MTH Science and Mathematics Electives (See Graduation section of this catalog for the associate of applied science degree listing.)
-6 SOC/BEH Social and Behavioral Sciences Elective (See Graduation section of this catalog for the associate of applied science degree listing.)
-3 SSE ELEC May be fulfilled by taking an SSE course which is not listed as a core course.
-3 ELECTIVES 6
+SSE 290 Social Services Field Experience 4 SSE 134

+Graduation sec ation and Support Courses (See tion of this catalog for associate of degree course lists.)

+WRT 101 Writing I 3 WRT 100

+WRT 102 Writing II 3 WRT 101

+HUM/ART Humanities and Fine Arts Elective 3

+(See Graduation section of this catalog for the associate of applied science degree listing.)

+SCI/MTH Science and Mathematics 6

+Electives (See Graduation section of this catalog for the associate of O

+applied science degree listing.)

+SOC/BEH Social and Behavioral Sciences

+Elective 3

+(See Graduation section of this catalog for the associate of

+applied science degree listing.)

+SSE ELEC May be fulfilled by taking an

+SSE course which is not listed as a core course.
+3

+ELECTIVES Any course(s) numbered 100 or

+LLLOTIVLO higher.
+6

-Social Services Substance Abuse Subspecialty- Associate of Arts Degree For Transfer
+Social Services Substance Abuse Specialty- Associate of Arts Degree For Transfer